-After giving effect to the sale of shares of our common stock to purchase shares of our common stock in this offering at an assumed public offering price of \$ per share, which was the last reporting sale price of our common stock on the Nasdaq Global Market on , 2022, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and assuming no sale of any pre-funded warrants, our as adjusted net tangible book value as of June 30, 2022 would have been \$ million, or \$ per share.
-This represents an immediate increase in as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to new investors participating in this offering.
+After giving effect to the sale of 5,000,000 shares of our common stock to purchase shares of our common stock in this offering at a public offering price of \$1.20 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2022 would have been \$49.3 million, or \$1.79 per share.
+This represents an immediate decrease in as adjusted net tangible book value of \$0.16 per share to our existing stockholders and an immediate increase of \$0.59 per share to new investors participating in this offering.

-The following table illustrates this dilution on a per share basis:
+The following table illustrates this calculation on a per share basis: